kagesenshi/blog/_posts/2021-02-17-ili9486-rpi-fedora-arm.md

 To setup the LCD device, you will need to install additional device tree overlays for the LCD.
-The [LCD-show github repository from goodtft](https://github.com/goodtft/LCD-show/) provides the necessary files, however, the script provided by the repo is designed to work only on raspbian based devices.
+The [LCD-show github repository from goodtft](https://github.com/goodtft/LCD-show/) provides the necessary files, however, the script provided by the repo is designed to work only on raspbian based platforms.
 In Fedora ARM, we'll have to do this manually with the following steps.

 SSH into the Rpi